goleador/CSC317/assignments/3/READEME.md

 - (OPTIONAL) Include at least one transition or animation effect
 - Ensure all interactive elements have appropriate hover/focus states
 - Add comments explaining your approach to each major section
-- **Work Distribution**: Divide sections between both members (e.g., Member 1: header/nav/footer, Member 2: main content sections)
+- **Recommeneded Work Distribution**: Divide sections between members (e.g., Member 1: header/footer, Member 2: section 1, Member 2: section 2, Member 3: nav and photo)

-### 2. AI-Generated CSS with Text Prompt (`ai-1.css`) - **Group Responsibility**
+### 2. AI-Generated CSS with Text Prompt (`ai-1.css`, `ai-2.css`, `ai-3.css`, ...) - **Group Responsibility (One Per Member)**
-**Assigned to: [Member Name 3]** - Use an AI tool to generate a complete CSS file:
+**Use an AI tool to generate a complete CSS file:
 - Use an AI tool (like Claude, ChatGPT, or Copilot) to generate a complete CSS file
 - Provide the AI with a detailed text prompt describing desired look and feel
 - Your prompt should include specific details about:
     - Color scheme preferences
     - Typography style
     - Layout preferences
-    - Any specific design elements you want included
+    - Any specific design elements you want included (At least one image should be styled)
-- Save the AI's response as `styles/ai-1.css` without modifications
+- Save the AI's response as `styles/ai-X.css` without modifications.
+You can use AI to iterate but not code manually.
 - Save the prompt used as `prompts/ai-1-css-prompt.md`

-### 3. AI-Generated CSS with Image + Text Prompt (`ai-2.css`) - **Group Responsibility**
-**Assigned to: [Member Name 4]** - Create AI-generated CSS with visual reference:
-- Use an AI tool that accepts images as input (like Claude, Midjourney, DALL-E)
-- Find a website, UI design, or style reference image that represents desired aesthetic
-- Create a prompt that includes both the image and text description
-- Save the AI's response as `styles/ai-2.css` without modifications
-- Save the prompt used as `prompts/ai-2-css-prompt.md`
-- **If 3-member group**: Member 3 handles both AI-generated CSS files

-### 4. Hybrid Solution (`hybrid.css`) - **Group Collaborative Effort**
+### 3. Hybrid Solution (`hybrid.css`) - **Group Collaborative Effort**
 **Assigned to: All Members** - Create a new CSS file that combines the best elements:
 - Combine the best elements from at least two of your other CSS files
 - Include comments that clearly identify which parts came from which source file
 - Ensure the final design is cohesive and consistent
 - Fix any issues or inconsistencies from the AI-generated code
 - Add optimizations or improvements based on course learning
+- **Recommeneded Work Distribution**: Divide sections between members (e.g., Member 1: header/footer, Member 2: section 1, Member 2: section 2, Member 3: nav and photo)

 ### 5. CSS Switcher Implementation - **Group Responsibility**
-**Assigned to: All Members (collaborative)** - Implement the provided JavaScript switcher:
+**Assigned to: Pick one member** - Implement the provided JavaScript switcher:
 - Integrate the provided `switcher.js` file
 - Create navigation/button interface for switching between CSS files
 - Ensure all stylesheets work properly with the switcher